 Dimitra received her PhD in Photochemistry/Organic Electronics from the National Technical University of Athens.
 Before that she obtained a Master’s Degree in Advanced Materials Science jointly from the Technical University of Munich, Ludvig-Maximilians University of Munich and University of Augsburg, while she also holds a Degree in Chemical Engineering from the National Technical University of Athens.
 She has gained industrial experience through internships in Procter&Gamble, Italy, and Schreiner Group, Germany.

-Dimitra is currently working in the Advanced Materials and Devices (AMD) group of Professor Thomas Anthopoulos on the “A-LITHIA” project, where she explores the scalability potential of a novel patterning technique, adhesion lithography (a-Lith), into large area flexible substrates.
-In parallel, she follows a multidisciplinary research trajectory aiming at the development of high performance co-planar nano-scale electronic devices on the a-Lith patterned substrates, the architectures and dimensions of which would be difficult or far too expensive to obtain with traditional patterning techniques (e.g. e-beam lithography).
+Prior to this position ahe was a Marie Sklodowska-Curie Fellow in the Experimental Solid State Physics group (EXSS) at the Blackett Laboratory, Imperial College in the group of Professor Thomas Anthopoulos.
+The main focus of “A-LITHIA” project was to explore the scalability potential of a novel patterning technique, adhesion lithography (a-Lith), into large area flexible substrates.
+In parallel, she followed a multidisciplinary research trajectory aiming at the development of high performance co-planar nano-scale electronic devices on the a-Lith patterned substrates, the architectures and dimensions of which would be difficult or far too expensive to obtain with traditional patterning techniques (e.g. e-beam lithography).

 - radio frequency rectifying Schottky diodes